jeffchi/secure-build-cli/README.md

 The `<key_id>` is for a GPG key to sign the file.
 If omitted, the default id is `secure-build`.
 The email address is used to identify the key.
 If omitted, the GPG library will pick up a default one, typically `<your_login_id>@<domain_name_of_client>`.

-During above command you will be asked to create a passphrase.
+During the above command you will be asked to create a passphrase.
 Enter the passphrase twice (the second time is for confirmation).
 Then again passphrase will be asked to sign the file.

 Now the registration definition file for the newly built image, `sbs.enc`, is stored in your current directory.
 The file name is `REPO_ID` in sbs-config.json + `.enc`.